These Customer Service Best Practices are the Key to Growing Sales & Retaining Revenue

 Some customers may call your customer service department with praise.
 It can happen.
 However, the vast majority of people who contact customer service will do so with a complaint.
 That means your reps often have the thankless job of getting yelled at by disgruntled and unsatisfied customers.
 Make sure you compensate your agents competitively, let them know they are appreciated, and reward them for exemplary service.

 Your customer service reps should strive for honesty and transparency on every call.
 If they can’t answer a query, they should say so, then promise to find an answer as quickly as possible.
 If an error was made on your end, own up to it, then find a way to remedy the issue.
 Encourage your people to put themselves in the customer’s position.
 How would they feel in the given situation?

 Always start with the assumption that the customer has a legitimate concern.
 That won’t always be the case, of course.
 However, your service representatives should side with the customer until all the evidence is in.
 Even if the customer is in error, they should be treated respectfully.

 Look for opportunities to improve your customer service even more.
 Regularly review your business’s policies and practices.
 Take customer suggestions seriously.
-Keep an ongoing list of processes that you feel could be improved, then ask for employees for input on how it could be done.
-This will give your team members a sense of ownership and investment, and can also give you insight on issues that may not be immediately visible.
+Keep an ongoing list of processes that you feel could be improved, then ask employees for input on how it could be done.
+This will give your team members a sense of ownership and investment.
+It can also give you insight into issues that may not be immediately visible.